l3kov9/CSharpWebBasic/README.md

 # CSharpWebBasic

-CSharpWebBasic is a SoftUni course for web development  - Basic level
+CSharpWebBasic is a SoftUni course for web development  - Basic level.